allench119/UofT-Course-Timetable-API/README.md

 if you want to query all the course data from a specific department, please use the standard abbreviation. (csc for computer science, mus for music, eco for economics ...)

-*you can find the abbreviations at http://www.artsandscience.utoronto.ca/ofr/timetable/winter/
+*You can find the abbreviations at http://www.artsandscience.utoronto.ca/ofr/timetable/winter/

-so the query would be like
+So the query would be like
 http://sneaky-main.appspot.com/Csc
 or
 http://sneaky-main.appspot.com/MUS